kwchurch/bert_acronym.py/README.md

 # bert_acronym.py
-Very simple program to use BERT-SQuAD to find long forms (LFs) for short forms (SFs)
+Very simple program to use BERT-SQuAD and ERNIE-SQUAD to find long forms (LFs) for short forms (SFs)